jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

   (a) consulting the committee of the House of Representatives that is responsible for the review of secondary legislation; and
   (b) having regard to the purpose of this clause.
 (4) Regulations made under this clause are secondary legislation (see Part 3 for publication requirements).
-(5) This clause is repealed on the publication commencement date.
+(5) This clause is repealed on the fifth anniversary of the publication commencement date.

 ### 20 Transitional application of publication responsibilities
 (1) Section 69, and other publication or notification responsibilities for the PCO under Part 3 (as in force on the main commencement date), do not apply to—